Maine Studies Courses

-This seminar examines contemporary issues confronting the State of Maine and the politics that surround such issues.
-Particular attention is given to Maine’s role in national affairs, its unique environment, political parties and elections, the dynamics of the legislative, executive and judicial branches, the structure and operation of local institutions, and the formulation and administration of state and local policies.
+This seminar examines contemporary issues in the State of Maine and their politics.
+Attention is given to Maine’s role in national affairs, its natural environment, political parties and elections, the dynamics of the legislative, executive and judicial branches, the structure and operation of local institutions, and the formulation and administration of state and local policies.
 Credits: 3

 MES 540 – Maine and the Northeast Borderlands

 This course examines Maine, Quebec, and the Maritime Provinces as borderland regions that share cultural and natural characteristics.
 Students learn about the concept of borderlands in literature, history, economics, public policy, anthropology, and political science.
-The course examines the meaning of the border, how its permeability changed over time, and how governmental and non-governmental agencies regulate natural resources as well as the movement of people and trade in the border region.
 Credits: 3

 MES 598 – Directed Study in Maine Studies

 This course is for individual students seeking to explore a subject of their own interest in more depth.
 This can include readings-based courses as well as project courses.
 Interested students should contact the Coordinator of Maine Studies for more information or to propose a course idea.
 Credits: 1-3